Face Steaming Tips

 Now that you know the potential dangers, you're ready to start the steaming.
 First, wash your face so that your pores are free to release any impurities without built-up dirt or makeup blocking the way.
 Prepare your facial steaming equipment as directed if you have any, or if not, boil some water and pour it into a bowl.
 Tie your hair back and use a towel as a tent for both the bowl and your head.
 Lean your face over the steam for about five to seven minutes.
 Exposing your skin to the heat for much longer -- or more often than once a week -- can actually dry your skin out [source: Howard].
 The steaming works best if it's followed up by a light exfoliation and then moisturizer to keep your skin hydrated [source: Bouchez].

 Many people choose to add in different herbs or essential oils -- such as lavender, rosemary, peppermint or ylang-ylang -- in hopes that they can produce a desired effect on the skin [source: Mars].
 However, health experts say that your skin can't get any benefits from herbal steam, and that all this does is simply make the steam fragrant [source: Goodman and Young].
 Some at-home facial steamers offer an aromatherapy option that allows you to add in herbs or essential oils for a scented steaming.

-If you want to delve deeper into face steaming and decide whether it might be right for you, visit the links on the next page.
+If you want to delve deeper into face steaming and decide whether it might be right for you, visit the links below.